AKS-Labs/PixelFlow/README.md

 ## 🚀 Getting Started

 ### Installation
-1. Download the latest APK from the [Releases](https://github.com/AKS-Labs/PixelFlow/releases) page
+1. Download the latest APK from the [Releases](https://github.com/AKS-Labs/PixelScreenshots/releases) page
 2. Install the APK on your Android device
 3. Follow the onboarding process to grant necessary permissions

 ### Building from Source
-1. Clone the repository: `git clone https://github.com/AKS-Labs/PixelFlow.git`
+1. Clone the repository: `git clone https://github.com/AKS-Labs/PixelScreenshots.git`
 2. Open the project in Android Studio
 3. Build and run the app on your device

 ## 🔒 Permissions

-PixelFlow requires the following permissions to function properly:
+PixelScreenshots requires the following permissions to function properly:
 - **Storage Access**: To detect and manage screenshots in your device storage
 - **Draw Over Other Apps**: To display the floating bubble interface
 - **Foreground Service**: To run reliably in the background